atet/programming/README.md

 ## 7. Epilogue

 * We have reviewed some of the critical building blocks needed for a strong foundation of computer science theory
-* These themes will echo in every programming languages and are components to even the most complex programs like
+* These themes will echo in every programming languages and are components to even the most complex programs like your favorite video game or

 [Back to Top](#table-of-contents)